 Leadership isn’t a “thing” that can be created by fulfilling a list of traits or criteria.
 The most respected leaders in history (e.g. Martin Luther King, Eleanor Roosevelt, John F. Kennedy) don’t share a fixed set of leadership qualities.
 People follow them because of their “spikes”, or the 1-2 distinct strengths which they use to make a huge impact in a specific area.

-Click here to download the Nine Lies about Work summary & infographic
+About the Authors of Nine Lies about Work

 Nine Lies About Work: A Freethinking Leader’s Guide to the Real World is written by Marcus Buckingham and Ashley Goodall.

 Marcus Buckingham is a BritishAmerican author, researcher, speaker and business consultant.
 He graduated from Cambridge University and spent 17 years with the Gallup Organization conducting research into workplace performance.
 In 2006, he started The Marcus Buckingham Company (TMBC) which created various management training programs and tools.
 TMBC was acquired by ADP, LLC in 2017.